projnanda/projnanda/faq_nanda.md

 - PrimaryFactsURL: Direct access to agent-hosted metadata
 - PrivateFactsURL: Anonymous access through third-party hosts (IPFS, neutral proxies)

-This allows requesters to discover agent capabilities without revealing their identity or intentions to the agent's infrastructure—critical for competitive or sensitive scenarios.
+This allows requesters to discover agent capabilities without revealing their identity or intentions to the agent's infrastructureâ€”critical for competitive or sensitive scenarios.

 ## What types of entities can be registered in the NANDA Index?